open-estuary/packages/docker_apps/mariadb/MariaDB_Manual.md

 ## <a name="1">Introduction</a>

-This MariaDB [docker image] (https://docs.docker.com/) is based on [MariaDB 10.1.20](http://sfo1.mirrors.digitalocean.com/mariadb//mariadb-10.1.21/source/mariadb-10.1.21.tar.gz).
+This MariaDB [docker image](https://docs.docker.com/) is based on [MariaDB 10.1.20](http://sfo1.mirrors.digitalocean.com/mariadb//mariadb-10.1.21/source/mariadb-10.1.21.tar.gz).

 ## <a name="2">Build</a>
-As for how to build this docker image, please refer to [MariaDB Docker file] (https://github.com/open-estuary/dockerfiles/tree/master/mariadb/mariadb).
+As for how to build this docker image, please refer to [MariaDB Docker file](https://github.com/open-estuary/dockerfiles/tree/master/mariadb/mariadb).
 In addition, all docker images are stored into [OpenEstuary Docker Hub](https://cloud.docker.com/app/openestuary).

 ## <a name="3">Installation</a>